-The two main categories of breast implants are silicone gel or saline-filled implants.
-Silicone gel implants have been popular since the early 1960’s, and they have gone through multiple generations of improvements since that time.
+The two main categories of breast implants for women considering breast augmentation are silicone gel or saline filled.
+Silicone gel implants have been popular since the early 1960s; they have gone through multiple generations of improvements since that time.
 From 1992 to 2006, the FDA restricted the use of gel implants while carefully controlled studies were performed to confirm their safety.
-Because extensive studies demonstrated that the silicone gel implants are safe, the FDA the implants for use in patients age 22 years and older.
+Because extensive studies demonstrated that the silicone gel implants are safe, the FDA approved them for use in patients age 22 years and older.

 Educated at some of the most elite institutions in the country, Dr. David Stoker uses his highly advanced knowledge to ensure that each patient achieves beautiful, harmonious results — whether it's through a simple non-surgical procedure or a more advanced surgical transformation.
 Learn more about his unique credentials and his approach to plastic surgery.